Student feedback is an essential component of our continuous improvement process.Student Feedback, Quality Engagement, Conestoga College

 The ECC is a short version of the full SAT form and is normally delivered in Week 5.
 Feedback from the ECC, which is administered in the first half of the semester, enables you to gain insight into students’ experiences and make any adjustments for the remainder of the course.

 - the ECC may be delivered to a course in any mode: in-person, hybrid, or asynchronous.

 - There are several personalization options, allowing you to gauge perceptions for your class over time in areas that interest you.

 - Students receive an invitation by email and in eConestoga to complete the ECC.

 Taking Action Guide

-Early Course Check-In – Taking Action gives a description of each ECC item, and provides a variety of tips, questions, and resources that can help to improve your scores and your students’ experience in your course.
+Early Course Check-In – Taking Action describes each ECC item, and provides a variety of tips, questions, and resources that can help to improve your scores and your students’ experience in your course.

-Download the Taking Action guide and reflect on the extent to which you are using the information and suggestions presented.
+Download the Taking Action guide and reflect on how much you use the information and suggestions presented.
 Resources are provided for each item for more ideas.